 ISDs are known for being intelligent as well as lively – traits that may keep some people on their toes!
 This said, they love all people and prefer to stay close to their owners at all times – so this is not a kennel dog or outside-only dog.
 They get along well with children of all ages and are not known for being aggressive normally, although supervision is often recommended (usually for the dog’s sake).
 They also tend to do great with other animals as long as they have been well-socialized.
 Even smaller animals are often safe, as this breed doesn’t have a strong prey drive.

 When it comes to training, the Icelandic does not do well with harsh treatment and tends to shut down.
 With fair methods, however, he learns very fast and loves to please.
-It is recommended to start training an ISD early and frequently, or else their natural intelligence will lead to all sorts of mischievous behavior!
+It is recommended to start training an ISD early and frequently, or else his natural intelligence will lead to all sorts of mischievous behavior!
 The breed can usually be trained to off-leash levels quickly, especially since they don’t tend to wander, although they will need to be proofed (given distractions) in order to be reliable.
 Those with a stronger herding instinct may be very tempted to chase after moving objects (including cars) despite their training.

 The amount of exercise needed varies from one Icelandic Sheepdog to the next, although it is important to remember that this breed is a working/herding breed.
 Rarely will an individual thrive who stays in the house all day without any outlet.
 Along with regular walks, it is recommended to get the dog into a fun activity such as herding, tracking or even swimming.
 Some members of the breed make great therapy dogs and other have been known to become assistant dogs!
 Because they are generally on the smaller side, a moderate amount of exercise is usually enough for most members of the breed.